Family Fitness Classes in Dublin at West Wood Club. Parent & child group fitness for 10–14 year olds

 Now is the right stage to begin.

-We are launching with two new weekend Family Fitness classes — Family Conquer and Family Ceremony — with additional classes planned as demand grows.
+We are launching with two new weekend Family Fitness classes — Family BoxFit and Family Circuits — with additional classes planned as demand grows.

 Places are limited to maintain coaching standards and supervision quality.